getsetgames/Chartboost/README.md

 ## Showing Ads

 You can check if an interstitial ad is cached and ready to show by using the `Chartboost Has Interstiital` function.
 If one is available, you can show it using the `Chartboost Show Interstitial` function.
-If you run the Show function without checking using the Has function first, an interstitial will display when it is available.
+If you run the Show function without first using the Has function, an interstitial will display when it is available.

 ![HasInterstitialShowInterstitial](Resources/HasInterstitialShowInterstitial.png)